mohitmv/webio/docs/reference.md

 - icon: icon name of google's material icon. ex: "menu"
 - disabled: True|False

-**webio.VDiv**
+**VDiv**

 VDiv is used for rendering the front-end elements in vertical alignment.

-**webio.Button**
+**Button**

-it's used for rendering a labeled button.
+It's used for rendering a labeled button.
 It support following optional parameters
- - icon: icon name of google's material icon. ex: "menu". if present an icon will be attached along with label of button.
+ - icon: icon name of [google's material](https://material.io/tools/icons) icon. ex: "menu". if present an icon will be attached along with label of button.
  - disabled: True|False
              if a button is disabled, user won't be able to click on it.
  - color_theme: "back_in_white"| "blue"
  - onclick: lambda function to be executed whenever user click on this button.

+**IconButton**

+It's used for rendering a icon-button.

+Fixed params:
+ - icon: icon name of [google's material](https://material.io/tools/icons) icon. ex: "arrow_right".

+Optional params:
+ - disabled: True|False
+             if a button is disabled, user won't be able to click on it.
+ - onclick: lambda function to be executed whenever user click on this button.
+ - font_size: font size with pixel unit. ex: "26px".
+ - label_string: A hint-string to be displayed when user hover on this icon.

+**TextInput**
+It's used for rendering a input box, where user can type a string.